ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](properity_append_fail.gif)](properity_append_fail.gif)

-As you can see the '`myinfo`' properity was for found or included in the appended label.
+As you can see, the '`myinfo`' property was for found or included in the appended label.

-On the other hand globally defined [Artifacts](#artifacts) are available to the image generators.
+On the other hand, globally defined [Artifacts](#artifacts) are available to the image generators.
 They have to be so that the image generators or image file coders can read them for various control settings.
-As such as using a "`-define`" will work as expected.
+As such, using a "`-define`" will work as expected.

 ~~~
 convert rose:  -define myinfo='I love IM!'  label:'== %[myinfo] ==' \